CSCI-3349-F22/lab2/README.md

 ---

 ### REMINDER
 **First**, clone this repo down to your own machine.
 Here's how: (1) Click the green `Code` button.
 (2) Make sure HTTPs is underlined, then click the copy icon.
 (3) Launch a terminal, and type ``git clone`` then paste in what you copied in step 2. **Next,** finish reading this README file to complete your environment setup. **Finally,** complete the lab in the jupyter notebook on your own computer, as described below.
+When you're done you'll add, commit, and push your notebook to your repo.

 ---